Why People Are Looking for Fiverr Alternatives in 2026

 How do GoHireHumans fees compare to Fiverr?

-GoHireHumans charges a 1% employer fee and 0% seller fee — a total platform take of just 1%.
-On a $500 project, GoHireHumans takes $5.
+GoHireHumans charges a 1% GoHireHumans fee plus Stripe processing where checkout is configured and a 0% seller fee.
+On a $500 project, the GoHireHumans platform fee is $5 before Stripe processing.
 Fiverr takes approximately $127.50 on the same project when both buyer and seller fees are counted.
-That is a 25x difference in platform cost.

 Is GoHireHumans better than Fiverr for AI agent workflows?

 Yes — GoHireHumans is purpose-built for AI-native workflows.
-It provides an MCP (Model Context Protocol) server and REST API that lets AI agents autonomously browse services, hire human workers, create milestones, and process payments without human intervention.
+It provides MCP-oriented tooling and a REST API that let trusted AI agents browse services, prepare human-worker hiring workflows, create milestones, and prepare payment actions only when authorized.
 Fiverr has no equivalent native AI agent integration.

 Why is Fiverr losing buyers in 2026?